-If the school is responsible for issuing the I-20 form to the student, they should provide instructions on how to apply for the F-1 visa.
+The school is responsible for issuing the I-20 form to the student and providing instructions on how to apply for the F-1 visa.
 The ASSIST Rep should keep in touch with the colleague at the school responsible for issuing I-20s to ensure that the student receives the necessary paperwork to apply for his/her visa.